 Staged sex: What an "Intimacy Coordinator" does

-The longer-term plan is to train more Intimacy Coordinators and engage the NM Film Office in adoption of Intimacy Protocols that will become standard state-wide production practice.
+The longer-term plan for the "Safe Sets TM Initiative" is to train more Intimacy Coordinators and engage the NM Film Office in adoption of Intimacy Protocols that will become standard state-wide production practice.

 Community College of New Mexico (CNM) has voiced interest in creating ongoing curriculum within our local educational system to implement these policies throughout traditional mainstream workplaces.